Alchemist21/mLungCa/README.md

 Assumptions:

-1. We want to predict whether a patient who is a smoker and is > 55 years of age has Lung Cancer
+1. We want to predict whether our patient A.O who is a smoker and is 60 years old has Lung Cancer
 2. We have a data set which we plug into our machine learning model (Simple Regression)

 Dataset: